-PRIME TIME FAMILY READING is a six-week reading, discussion, and storytelling program held at public libraries or schools.
-A university scholar and a storyteller (who act as discussion leaders) conduct weekly storytelling and discussion sessions based on award-winning children's picture books.
-Participants are elementary age children and their families.
+Prime Time Family Reading is a six-week reading, discussion, and storytelling program held at public libraries, schools, or community centers across Kentucky.
+A humanities scholar and a storyteller act as session leaders to conduct weekly storytelling and discussion sessions based on award-winning children's picture books.
+Participants are elementary age children and the significant adults in their lives.
+Prime Time is a powerful tool to stimulate communication between children and parents, teaching them how to model storytelling and discussion in the home.

 Participating libraries will receive